dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/dwallet_2pc_mpc_ecdsa_k1.md

 ## Resource `DKGFirstRoundOutput`

-The output of the first round of the dWallet creation DKG process.
+The output of the first round of the dWallet creation from the DKG process.

 <pre><code><b>struct</b> <a href="dwallet_2pc_mpc_ecdsa_k1.md#0x3_dwallet_2pc_mpc_ecdsa_k1_DKGFirstRoundOutput">DKGFirstRoundOutput</a> <b>has</b> store, key